YangVincent/YangVincent.github.io/index.md

 ---
 # About

-Welcome!
-I am a M.S. student at [University of California, Davis](https://www.ucdavis.edu/) graduating in June 2018. <br>
+Welcome! <br>
-My research is in Computer Security and Data Science.<br>
+I am a M.S. student at [UC Davis](https://www.ucdavis.edu/) graduating in June 2018. <br>
-I am currently searching for a full-time position in the Bay Area.
+I am open to full-time opportunities in the Bay Area.

 ---